sekocha/pyclupan/docs/calc_derivative.md

 In the following example, binary nonequivalent configurations on the anion sites are enumerated in the cubic perovskite structure.
 The elements Sr (index 0) and Ti (index 1) are fixed, and configurations of two elements (indices 2 and 3) are considered on the third sublattice.
+The order of the `-e` options is important for controlling the sublattices on which configurations are considered.

 ```shell
 # > cat POSCAR